Akshaya2302/Daily-C-program/README.md

 28th nov
 Due to my health issues i couldn't do practice well in this week so today i will do my code.
 I don't know what is happening to me im getting so much of health issues so i'll try to code everyday after my health gets better,then also i just wrote a code on quadratic equation today where already i have done it before in the college itself so i did it fast.
+29th nov
+Today i learnt about booleans and then conditionnal statements in w3schools where i have already know some little bit about it so today i just glanced about those. after that i wrote a code on check whether the given year is a leap year.